AdobeDocs/indesign-api-docs/README.md

 ### Events Stream with Adobe I/O Events and Webhooks
 InDesign APIs events provide all the job processing details, similar to those shown in the status calls of InDesign APIs.
 However, InDesign APIs events are more comprehensive and real-time, unlike the status calls which only include "not-started," "running," "completed," and "failed" statuses.

-InDesign APIs are currently in Beta thus cannot be enabled without a PreRelease agreement.
-After a PreRelease agreement is in place, user need to connect with Adobe for enabling events stream.
+InDesign APIs event streaming is enabled for entitled users only.

 ## Consume the APIs provided by InDesign APIs
 You can find the detailed [API documentation here](https://adobedocs.github.io/indesign-api-docs/).
 Here are some sample requests for the APIs :